Littering causes Fayetteville hotel to pause construction - NewsBreak

 “Depending on the outcome, depending on how well they cleaned it up, depending on a lot of other variables- I may not want to pursue it, but I would like to know that the avenue is there,” said Turk.

-We reached out to The Graduate Hotel for a comment but haven’t heard back.Copyright 2022 Nexstar Media Inc. All rights reserved.
+KNWA/FOX24 reached out to The Graduate Hotel for a comment but have not heard back.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to KNWA FOX24.